ramongranda/openapi-anyenv-suite/README.md

 Grading model

 The grading model is driven by `grade.config.json` in the repository root.
-If missing, built-in defaults apply.
+If this file is missing, the packaged `grade.config.json` bundled with the tool is used automatically.
+If that is not available, built‑in defaults apply.
 See that file for penalties, bonuses and grade thresholds.

 Spectral rules